I remember it like it was last week.

 Pastor Frank Pollard used to say facetiously, “The first requirement for success is sincerity.
 If you can fake that, you’ve got it made.”

 For a time, one can fake sincerity and likeability.
 But not for long.
-Under the stress of living and working, the veneer soon drops off and the facade dissolves and we are seen to be who we are.
+Under the stress of living and working, the veneer soon drops away and the facade dissolves and we are seen to be who we are.